FirasBayazed/Udacity-analyse-ab-data/README.md

 # Udacity-analyse-ab-data
 ab-data from udacity Nano degree for analysing
-<br>this Project is already finished and got accepted from Udacity Reviewer
+<br>this Project is already finished and got accepted from Udacity Reviewers